-More about Logistics

-Dave Robinson: Won't the computer screen already have a "Y" in the advisor-approval slot if an advisor approved the schedule during registration?
+More about Legistics Dave Robinson: Won't the computer screen already have a "\" in the subsor approved like in advisor approved the schedule during registration?
 What will have to be done mechanically to show that the student received the new mandatory advising?

-Singler: That will be worked out by Registration and the deans and advisors in the colleges.
+Singler: That will be worked on by Registration and the deams and advisors in the colleges.

 Someone: Will the letter be put in the student's file?

-Bassam Deeb: There will be a flag on the grade report.
+Bossim Deeb.
+There will be a flag on the grade report.
 A hold will be put on the student's registration.
 Registration is working out a process.
 George McCloud: The colleges are meeting individually to work out logistics.

 Someone: Will any effort be made to get more advisors for departments with a large number of majors?
 Singler: No. But even a department with a large number of majors may not have many students with GPAs below 2.0.

 R. Levin: It's already December 3, and procedures haven't been worked out.
 Should we wait and implement the policy in the spring?

-Singler: It should be "implementable" for winter.

-Levin: Who will be responsible for the advising?

-Gordon Mapley: The dean's office in College of Education will give each person a list of students to call.
+K. Levite.
+11: a lateady December 7, and procedums haves been worked out.
+Should we wait and implement the policy in the spring?
+Singler: Is should by implementable from winter.
+Levite.
+Who will be responsible for the advising?
+Goodon Majey.
+The data's officient of Levite of Education will give each person a list of students to call.
 Other colleges will probably do the same.

-Levin: Is it legal to have a faculty member call a student over the holidays?

-Mapley: Yes.
-Faculty are on contract; students are enrolled.
+Levite.
+It it gain to have a faculty number call a student over the holdings?
+Majey: Yes.
+Faculty are no context, students are emolied.

 Rochelle Ruffer: What do we know about the demographics of students who have less than a 2.0?
 Will these students be primarily undeclared majors, so that most advising will take place in the deans' offices?
 Singler: We looked at last spring's records.
 Most students in Arts & Sciences with a GPA lower than 2.0 were undetermined majors, who would go to the college advisors.
-That's probably the case for most colleges.
+That's probably the case for most col

 Allen Hunter: Did Gordon Mapley say the University will call each student?
 Singler: The students' letters will tell the students to call the University.
 However, some colleges have made a decision to call the students.

-Don Rudolph: What about students who are gone for the holidays and don't get the letter until they get back?

-Singler: Students are due back on campus by January 5; they should still have time to act.
+Don Rudolph: What about students who are gone for the holdways and don't get the letter until they get back?
+Singler: Students are due back on campus by January 5; they should still have time to a ct.

 Heidi Mashiska: Will places be held in the classes the students registered for?
 Singler: I don't believe affected students will be withdrawn from any class at the beginning of the term.

 Hunter: Will such students be designated on 1st-day rosters?

-Singler: I don't think so.
+Singler: I don't think so